How Much Does It Cost to Move Off Grid?

 First, you need to start looking at off grid homes, and/or purchase a property.
 The location, improvements, and whether it includes a livable shelter will impact how much it will cost to get set up.

 Feeling overwhelmed already?
-Don’t worry.
-To calculate how much it costs to move off the grid, you'll need to do some research first to figure out what needs to get done.
+Don't worry.
+To calculate how much it costs to move off the grid, you'll need to research what needs to be done first.

 If you're serious about prepping to live off grid, you should have at least a general vision of the lifestyle you want.
 And what you do or do not want or need in your home off the grid.